pvdz/tenko/tests/testcases/regexes/u-escape/annexb/bad/n/gen/u-a/5cu7b7d.md

 `````
 throws: Lexer error!
-    Regex: A broken `\u` escape can never be valid with u-flag; Encountered incorrect range (left>right) when parsing as if without u-flag
+    Regex: A broken `\u` escape can never be valid with u-flag; Encountered incorrect range (left>right, 125 > 97, 0x7d > 0x61) when parsing as if without u-flag

 start@1:0, error@1:0
 ╔══╦════════════════